Skip to content Skip to footer

 laws

-- The following municipalities have ordinances that prohibit vaping where smoking is prohibited (some exclude bars and restaurants): Branson, Clinton, Columbia, Creve Coeur, Farmington, Gainesville, Kansas City, Nevada, Plattsburg, Washington, Warrensburg, West Plains
+• The following municipalities have ordinances that prohibit vaping where smoking is prohibited (some exclude bars and restaurants): Belton, Branson, Branson West, Clinton, Columbia, Creve Coeur, Farmington, Gainesville, Higginsville, Holt’s Summit, Kansas City, Lee’s Summit, Monett, Nevada, Plattsburg, St. Joseph, Washington, Warrensburg and West Plains.

 Flavor Bans: Federal law prohibits the sale of closed system devices (pods, cartridges) containing e-liquid in flavors other than tobacco or menthol.